 I’ll be back to Maine next week for Thanksgiving with my husband’s folks.

 It should be fun.
-The day after Amos* and I got married, I met my new Aunt Beth.
-She brought out binders and charts, rolling out a long genealogy that outlined my husband’s mother’s family’s place in the world.
+The day after Amos and I got married, I met my new Aunt Beth.
+She brought out a long genealogy that outlined my husband’s mother’s family’s place in the world.

-These, of course, would be my relatives through marriage, or in-laws.
+These, of course, are my relatives through marriage, or in-laws.

-But what about the people who married into Amos’ family, or the family my brother married into?
+But what about the people who marry into Amos’ family, or the family my brother married into?

-My husband and my sister’s husband, at least, have taken to calling each other outlaws.
-If in-laws are the folks I married, outlaws are the families my siblings married, and the families my husband’s siblings married.
+Amos and my sister’s spouse, at least, have taken to calling each other outlaws.
+If in-laws are the folks I married into, outlaws are the families my sibs married, or the partners of my husband’s brothers and sisters.

-And finally, some other cultures name concepts or relationships we don’t choose to highlight.
+Finally, some cultures name concepts or relationships that we don’t really have.

-What would my dad call my husband’s dad?
-Well, he could talk about the father of my daughter’s husband.
+What would my father call my husband’s dad?
+He could say inlaws, loosely speaking.
+Or he could talk about the father of my daughter’s husband.

 Or, in Kazakh, he could just say ‘my kuda,’ and be called a kuda in return.